Pull the dashi

 1

-[How to make bonito soup stock] Place water and kelp together with pot or something similar and leave it all day long.
-(Even in this state, the soup stock is delicious.
-It's easy to use if you put it in a pot or something similar and store it in the fridge.)
+[How to make bonito stock] Combine water and kelp in a pot and leave for a day.
+(Even at this stage, the stock is delicious.
+It is easier to use if you put it in a pot and store it in the refrigerator.)

 2